linuxgemini/otpauth-spec-draft/main.md

 ## `LABEL` entry (REQUIRED)

 The label entry MUST be an identifier representing the user.
-For example, can be an username, nickname or a person's name.
+For example, can be a username, nickname or a person's name.

 The label entry MUST be considered as a Path per section 3.3. of [@!RFC3986].